 A neat design feature is that the Able Kone doesn’t actually touch the glass.
 This allows for far better coffee extraction.

 The cone’s rim has a plastic supporting ring, and this is only one part of the Able filter that touches the glass of the Chemex.

-This plastic ring also makes removing and lifting the cone a breeze, and if you like to give your coffee a quick swirl during your pour-over routine as we do, this heat-proof plastic ring helps you do that too.
+This plastic ring also makes removing and lifting the cone a breeze, and if you like to give your coffee a quick swirl during your pour-over routine, as I do, this heat-proof plastic ring helps you do that too.

-A minor gripe we have in this product are the micro-cut laser filter holes that travel all the way up to the lip of the Kone.
+A minor gripe I have in this product is the micro-cut laser filter holes that travel all the way up to the lip of the Kone.

 If you’re not careful, this can allow the water to seep out of the sides without coming into contact with the coffee grounds.

 The Kone has been made in the USA, and it’s evident from the craftsmanship that it has been made to stand up to rigorous daily coffee routines.

 It’s slightly more expensive than some of the other alternatives, but if you enjoy the bold flavors the regular Chemex paper filter gives you, it will be a worthy investment.

 What We Love